How Does Qantas Calculate the Distance Between Airports?

 Different ways to measure great circle distance

-That’s not the end of the story.
-My curiosity sent me down a bit of a rabbit hole and along the way, I discovered that there are actually two different ways to measure the great circle distance between two points on the globe.
+But that’s not the end of the story.
+My curiosity sent me down a rabbit hole and along the way, I discovered that there are actually two different ways to measure the great circle distance between two points on the globe.

 One method assumes that the earth is a perfect sphere.
 But in reality, planets are not a perfect spherical shape.
 They are ellipsoids because they are slightly larger when measured latitudinally around the equator compared to the longitudinal circumference.
 The “ellipsoid” calculation method used by Great Circle Mapper accounts for this, making it more accurate.

-Although Qantas didn’t reveal exactly which method it uses, they told us it’s consistent across all routes.
+Although Qantas didn’t reveal exactly which method it uses, they told us at the time that it’s consistent across all routes.
 Qantas also pointed out that its method and data source may vary compared to those used by publicly available sources on the internet.

 The “ellipsoid” method calculates the distance between Brisbane and Manila as 3,596 miles.
-But the “sphere” method puts it at 3,606 miles – putting this route at the lower end of Zone 5 on the Qantas reward chart.
-Therefore, I can only assume that Qantas uses the latter method.
+But the “sphere” method, which uses something called the “Haversine formula”, puts it at 3,606 miles – leaving this route at the lower end of Zone 5 on the Qantas reward chart.
+Therefore, I had to assume that Qantas was using the latter method.

 Omni calculator distance measurements between BNE and MNL